Room Selection 2020-2021: For New Students

 Residency is a key component of the mission of Valparaiso University.
 The residence halls are central to this effort by providing living and learning experiences that contribute to the growth and development of students while enhancing their overall education at Valpo.
 Residential Life provides various programs, services, and leadership opportunities, which promote the student learning mission.

 New Student On-Campus Housing Application

-As an incoming student, you will complete your New Student On-Campus Housing Application via your Housing Self-Service after you register for classes when you attend FOCUS in July.
-If you are not attending FOCUS in July, you will be able to complete the application after completing placement exams and registering for classes via phone/skype registration.
+As an incoming student, you will complete your New Student On-Campus Housing Application via your Housing Self-Service after you register for classes when you attend FOCUS in June.
+If you are not attending FOCUS in June, you will be able to complete the application after completing placement exams and registering for classes via phone/skype registration.
 If you do not take advantage of phone/skype registration, our office will send an email to your Valpo email address to collect your housing preferences, living preferences, and roommate preferences if you have any.
-Preferences will be due mid-July.
+Preferences will be due in late June.

-In your New Student On-Campus Housing application, students are asked to provide emergency contact information, housing and/or Living Learning Community Preferences.
+In your New Student On-Campus Housing application, students are asked to provide emergency contact information and housing preferences.
 Once your On-Campus Housing application is complete, if interested, you will then be able to search for a roommate based on living preferences, or you can search for someone you met at FOCUS.
 Please note, if you do not request a roommate, you will be paired with an individual based on living preferences.

 We try our best to place students in their top choice.
 However, due to space availability and hall popularity, we are not always able to assign students to their top choice.
 Click HERE to learn more about our halls.